 Other finishing touches include gorgeous lighting, a stainless faucet from Kohler, and new appliances from GE in Slate.

 When you put the the before and after next to each other, the change is dramatic.
 The updated kitchen is fresh, spacious, and modern.

 Is there a space in your home that you’d like to open up and transform?
-Contact us today.
+Contact us today to schedule a consultation.
 We’d love to help you plan your project, and show you how we can create more space and elevate the style of your home.
+If you are looking for more guidance on kitchen renovations, check out our guide for everything you need to know.
 To see more of what we do, follow us on Facebook or Instagram, and check out our Project Gallery to see our past work.